 response_mode=form_post encodes the ID Token with the rest of the Authorization Response parameters as HTML form values that are auto-submitted in the User Agent.
 This way you can have an optimized authentication flow (no need to exchange the code for an ID Token), however you have to make sure that it is supported by the technology you are using to implement your app (ASP .NET Core middleware does support it).
 For more details refer to the OAuth 2.0 Form Post Response Mode specification.

 The ID Token (usually referred to as

-id_token) is a JSON Web Token (JWT) that contains identity data.
-It is consumed by the client and used to get user information like the user's name, email, and so forth, typically used for UI display.
+id_token in code samples) is a JSON Web Token (JWT) that contains identity data.
+It is consumed by the application and used to get user information like the user's name, email, and so forth, typically used for UI display.